Danon5/GrappleColorMod/ModAssemblyReadMe.txt

 1 line per argument. (case sensitive)

 Arguments are:
-rgb (number,number,number) // each number is from 0 and 1
+rgb (number,number,number) // each number is from 0 to 1
 rainbow_grapple = true or false // if set to true, the rainbow grapple will override any rgb settings

 Example: